Table of Contents

 There are certain times when we need to stand with family and friends.
 We feel an obligation to help them overcome financial issues when they do not have the ability to loan themselves.
 On the other hand, many people will turn to financially secured family members or friends to help them out of a sticky situation, especially if it is unavoidable.

 While we cannot change the human side of us, we need to act wisely.
-The decision of loaning money to friends and family depends on lots of variables.
-Loaning money to a friend may result in tax implications.
-Similarly, there are tax implications of lending money to family.
+The decision of loaning money to friends and family depends on lots of variables and may result in tax implications.

 What is a Family Loan?